Paulinho Guerreiro

 Paulo José de Oliveira (born 9 March 1986), commonly known as Paulinho Guerreiro or simply Paulinho, is a Brazilian professional footballer who plays as a forward for São José.

 Having previously spent ten seasons at BK Häcken in the Swedish Allsvenskan, Paulinho is the club's all-time leading scorer with 113 goals in all competitions.

 Career

 BK Häcken and Örebro SK

 In the summer of 2007, Paulinho left his native Brazil and joined BK Häcken in Superettan, Sweden's second tier.
 In 2008, his second season with the club, BK Häcken got promoted to Allsvenskan.
 He played for the club for two more seasons in the first division, scoring 15 goals in 50 games, before leaving at the end of 2010.

 In March 2011, Paulinho moved to Örebro SK in Allsvenskan, after failing to secure a contract elsewhere in Europe.
-He played 19 games for the club throughout the season, scoring four goals, but left for his native Brazil at the end of the year due to personal reasons.
+He played 19 games for the club throughout the season, scoring four goals, but left for his native Brazil at the end of the year for personal reasons.
 His contract with Örebro SK was terminated in early 2012 by mutual consent.